-The current target set out in the National Park Partnership Plan is 2,000 ha of woodland expansion by 2023 - this includes both new native and productive woodlands which would contribute to the Scottish Government Climate Change plan woodland creation targets.
-Supporting and encouraging land managers in the National Park to sensitively expand woodland cover is a priority in the National Park Partnership Plan, with a key focus on improving connectivity of existing native woodland and scrub habitats - particularly in the uplands, along hillside burns, and also waterside woodlands on the banks of rivers, burns and lochs in the lowland areas of the Park.
-While new native woodland is a priority due its lower percentage in the current woodland resource, it is recognised that sensitively sited and well-designed new productive forest also plays an important role in delivering multiple benefits in the National Park.
+The target set out in the National Park Partnership Plan 2018-2023 is an ambitious 2,000 ha of woodland expansion by 2023.
+This includes both new native and productive woodlands which would contribute to the Scottish Government Climate Change Plan target to increase woodland cover in Scotland to 21% by 2032.

+Supporting and encouraging land managers in the National Park to sensitively expand woodland cover is a priority in the National Park Partnership Plan, with a key focus on improving connectivity of existing native woodland and scrub habitats - particularly in the uplands, along hillside burns, and also waterside woodlands on the banks of rivers, burns and lochs in the lowland areas of the National Park.

+Currently, native woodland makes up a quarter of the National Park's woodland resource.
+Increasing native woodland cover is our priority as it delivers multiple National Park objectives, in particular bringing significant biodiversity benefits.
+However, it is recognised that sensitively sited and well-designed new productive forests also play an important role in the National Park.
 Early engagement by land managers with stakeholders will ensure that all woodland creation proposals are appropriate.

-The Trees and Woodland Strategy promotes woodland creation that provides multiple benefits for the National Park, especially where it delivers on the conservation objectives outlined in this document.
+The Trees and Woodland Strategy promotes woodland creation that provides multiple benefits for the National Park and beyond, especially where it delivers on the conservation objectives outlined in this document.